Mature Masculine

 Collapse as surrender: Giving up and calling it "letting go."
 True surrender is active and present.

-Stubbornness as commitment: Refusing to change course when you know it's not right.
+Stubbornness as commitment: Refusing to change course when we know it's not right.
 True Will can adjust and redirect.

 Niceness as softness: Avoiding conflict and calling it kindness.
 True Will can be gentle and firm, holding boundaries without hostility.